Eswatini Budget/Backpacker Travel

 Activities

-Currency: SZL Swazi Lilangeni (pegged 1:1 with South African Rand, USD widely accepted)
+Currency: SZL Swazi Lilangeni (pegged 1:1 with South African Rand; ZAR widely accepted)

 Money-Saving Tips